-That the Cabinet recommends that Full Council:
+That Full Council:

-- 1.1 Approve the Capital Strategy for 2021/22 including approval of the Annual Minimum Revenue Provision (MRP) statement for 2021/22; - 1.2 Approve the adoption of the prudential indicators as set out in Appendix 1; - 1.3 Note the revised 2020/21 and 2021/22 Treasury Management projections as set out in Annex 1 paragraph 2.32; and - 1.4 Notes the comments from the Corporate Overview and Scrutiny Committee as set out in section 5. - 2 Introduction and Background - 2.1 The Capital Strategy and the Annual MRP Statement are prepared under the terms of the CIPFA Prudential Code for Capital Finance in Local Authorities (the Code) and approval is sought for the adoption of the Prudential Indicators that have been developed in accordance with the Code. - 2.2 The report also includes a forecast for Interest Receivable from Investments and the indicative Interest Payable on Borrowing. - 2.3 The report covers a range of areas as set out below with the detailed document attached at Appendix 1.
+- 1.1 Approve the Capital Strategy for 2021/22 including approval of the Annual Minimum Revenue Provision (MRP) statement for 2021/22; - 1.2 Approve the adoption of the prudential indicators as set out in Appendix 1; and - 1.3 Note the revised 2020/21 and 2021/22 Treasury Management projections as set out in Annex 1 paragraph 2.32.

+2 Introduction and Background

+- 2.1 The Capital Strategy and the Annual MRP Statement are prepared under the terms of the CIPFA Prudential Code for Capital Finance in Local Authorities (the Code) and approval is sought for the adoption of the Prudential Indicators that have been developed in accordance with the Code. - 2.2 The report also includes a forecast for Interest Receivable from Investments and the indicative Interest Payable on Borrowing. - 2.3 The report covers a range of areas as set out below with the detailed document attached at Appendix 1.